Smartling/SmartlingHelp/_v2endpoints/glossary/create-glossary.md

       type: string
       required: true
       description_markdown: |
         A name for the glossary.
 This name must be unique.
 Attempting to use a name already in use in the account will return an error.
+Limit of 170 characters.
     - title: sourceLocaleId
       type: string
       required: true